Diameter & Age of the Universe

 And finally, we use an expansion of the fundamental expression to resolve the diameter of the universe and the relation of fundamental mass to diameter and age.

-The latter expression defines fundamental mass, an invariant property of the relation describing length and time in a system.
-As discussed in the prior article on frames of reference, this expression exemplifies the correlation between a description of mass which is also a description of the universe such that mf is understood externally and DU and AU are understood internally.
-The expression provides a new way of understanding the universe as a system both externally and internally, its properties and construct with respect to our understanding of mass.
+The latter expression defines fundamental mass, an unchanging property of the relation describing length and time in a system.
+As discussed in the article on frames of reference, this expression exemplifies the correlation between a description of mass which is also a description of the universe such that mf is understood externally and DU and AU are understood internally.

 line.jpg